 "Skin cancer isn't concerning because if it's there, I'll see it."

 Skin cancer comes in all colours, shapes and sizes, and most people don't know what to look for when monitoring their own skin at home - or don't check frequently enough.
 By the time skin cancer shows any symptoms to the naked eye, it may have already spread to other parts of your body and become deadly.
 Professional skin checks at least once a year offer the best chance of detecting skin cancers early when you have the best chance of successful treatment.
-Skin cancer doctors use special skin imaging technology to see through the layers of the skin and identify changes to your skin cells that may indicate a cancerous growth.
+Trained doctors use special skin imaging technology to see through the layers of the skin and identify changes to your skin cells that may indicate a cancerous growth.

 "Skin cancer is easy to treat."

 When skin cancer is detected very early, it can usually be treated with minor surgery, freezing or a topical solution.
 However, not all skin cancers can be approached this way, especially if caught late.
 Treatments can include major surgery and chemotherapy, and can result in permanent scarring, disfigurement and amputation.
 Skin cancer can also spread to other organs and become deadly.

 "Skin cancer is limited to just the skin."